laaners/yugioh_comprehensive_rulebook/README.md

 			✔️ If a monster is flipped face-up (including Flip effects)<sup><a href="#sub-steps_of_the_damage_step-1">[1]</a></sup>
 		</td>
 		<td>
-			✔️ If a monster with a Continuous Effect that destroys itself under certain conditions ("Giant Kozaky", "Zombie Mammoth", etc.) survives damage calculation without being determined to be "destroyed by battle", that Continuous Effect will immediately apply at this point and destroy that monster if those conditions are still met<sup><a href="#sub-steps_of_the_damage_step-9">[9]</a></sup>
+			✔️ If a monster with a Continuous Effect that destroys itself under certain conditions ("Giant Kozaky", "Zombie Mammoth", etc). survives damage calculation without being determined to be "destroyed by battle", that Continuous Effect will immediately apply at this point and destroy that monster if those conditions are still met<sup><a href="#sub-steps_of_the_damage_step-9">[9]</a></sup>
 			<br><br>
 			✔️ If a monster was flipped face-up during the Damage Step and "Rivalry of Warlords"/"Gozen Match" is still active, if that monster has a Attribute/Type that conflicts with another monster already face-up on the field, the flipped monster will immediately be sent to the Graveyard at this point<sup><a href="#sub-steps_of_the_damage_step-12">[12]</a></sup>
 			<br><br>